cmars/cascaron/README.md

 cascaron
 ========
-A Go language implementation of the Central Authentication Service protocol.
+A Go language implementation of the Central Authentication Service (CAS) single-sign on protocol.

 Resources
 ---------